DarrienG/terminal-typeracer-mirror/docs/supported-languages.md

 ## Tier 1

 * [English](https://gitlab.com/ttyperacer/lang-packs)
   * This is our primary language pack of over 6500 quotes.
+It is used by default in all typeracer installations.

 ## Tier 2